digitalbirth/BTS7960AD/README.md

 <div id="top"></div>

-# BTS7960 Linear Actuator Driver for potentiometer feedback linear actuator
+# BTS7960 Linear Actuator Driver

-** Designed and tested using STM32 Black Pill
+## for potentiometer feedback linear actuator

-Built for Arduino **
+**Designed and tested using STM32 Black Pill Built for Arduino.**

 ## How to use